shadyyehia/talentRepo/README.md

 3- give the web site an application pool with enough permissions to access all local files, let's say use account "Local System"<br />
 and then you can browse using the IIS web site.<br />

+## For uploading talent picture or group logo:
+Please copy the image manually your self in assets/img folder.
+This part is hard coded in the application.

 ## For hosting the application on a light http-server, please do the following steps: